Maya religion: Religious mobilization

 Like other Mesoamerican populations, Maya societies since the Spanish conquest have known a series of religious 'revitalization' movements, of a more or less violent character, and in response to intolerable exploitation by non-Maya outsiders.
 These movements usually followed the appearances of supernatural beings.
 In Chiapas (early 18th and late 19th century), the ensuing cults focused on female saints such as the Virgin Mary in the Tzeltal Rebellion of 1712 and Saint Rose of Lima, whereas in eastern Yucatán during the late 19th-century 'Caste War', crosses, dressed as women, and especially a 'Talking Cross', played the main roles.
 In the Alta Verapaz, the role of saints and crosses was assumed by male mountain deities demanding the destruction of the coffee plantations and a return to the ancient ways.
 In each case, certain individuals were recognized as mouthpieces of the supernatural entities involved.

 Ethics

 As ethical systems, religions like those of the Maya are difficult to compare with the monotheistic world religions.
-However, the idea of 'covenants' between deities and human beings is common to both.
+Additionally, analyzing the ethics and morality of Maya religion is not something that can be done using a contemporary understanding of ethics.However, the idea of 'covenants' between deities and human beings is common to both monotheistic religions and Maya religion.
 Fulfilling the ritual requirements of the 'covenants' should ideally lead to a state of harmony.
 The archaic practice of human sacrifice should first of all be viewed within this framework.